tlhackque/ipblock/README.md

 All packets from that address will be dropped.

-`ipblock` only adds a single rule to your `iptables` and/or `ip6tables` rulesets, no matter how many addresses are blocked.
+`ipblock` only adds a single rule to your `iptables` and/or `ip6tables` rulesets, no matter how many addresses (up to the ipt_recent limit) are blocked.
 This rule is inserted at the top of the chain, thus taking precedence over any other exceptions.

 The rule is only added the first time that `ipblock` is run, so your `iptables` rules are not reloaded.